slovely/SRTS/README.md

 * Dev/build time type checking.
 This is especially helpful when the churn in your code is high
 * Better tooling support.
 While intellisense for JavaScript is getting better, it's not on par with TypeScript

+## FORKED (by slovely)

+This fork modifies SRTS in the following way:
+* More return/parameter types are supported - included generics.
+* No longer generates definitions for return/parameter types.
+The assumption is that these will be produced by another tool (for example: https://bitbucket.org/LukasKabrt/typelite/)

 ## HOW

 ### Using NuGet